 Highlights: Fun-loving, Energetic, Affectionate

 The Blue Picardy Spaniel, as you may have guessed, is closely related to the Picard Spaniel of France.
 As a matter of fact, they’re descendants of the Picardy Spaniel and English Setters – a combination of two skilled hunters.

-What makes them stand out from the rest is the coat color.
-It’s the main differentiator from the classic Picardy Spaniel.
+What makes them unique is the coat color.
+In fact, it’s the main differentiator from the classic Picardy Spaniel.
 Their coats will be speckled with grey, thus forming a bluish tone.
 You may also find patches of black on the blue spaniel’s coat.

 These blue dogs were bred to be versatile hunters, much like the original Picardy.
 They will be able to track and retrieve game in various terrains – something only few spaniels are capable of.
 But because of their skillset, they demand a lot of exercise.

 In the home, the Blue Picardy Spaniel thrives on human interactions.
 They love being around humans and they love the companionship of kids even more.
 Because they’re sturdy dogs, they can handle the madness of rough kids.

 Otherwise known as the Dutch Tulip Hound, the Markiesje is a newly revived breed.
 They’ve been around since the 1600s, as suggested by old paintings.
 And despite being called a hound, they do have spaniel heritage in their blood.

 The first Markiesje breed club was established by two woman in 1979.
 For this reason, many believe the modern Markiesje is a “recreation” of the old breed.
 Since then, they have only been recognized by the Dutch Kennel Club (1999).

 Recognition isn’t everything in the canine kingdom.
 It’s all about the temperament, which these spaniel-types are known for.
 Markiesjes are sweet and friendly dogs that loves being with their families.
 Even with children, they’re known to be playful.